bizkut/dxspider-deployment/README.md

 This repo adds the connection to a mariadb container and a simple webinterface.
 In addition the DXspider container has a ttyd based webconsole to login for sysop activities.

+This repo uses DX Spider from the MOJO branch and spiderweb Web GUI from https://github.com/coulisse/spiderweb

 ## Running in docker-compose